askomics/flaskomics/docs/federation.md

-A FEderated query is a query who involve several SPARQL endpoints.
+A federated query is a query who involve several SPARQL endpoints.
 AskOmics have his dedicated endpoint for the integrated data, but it is also possible to query external resources.

 # Define an external endpoint